RobotLocomotion/drake/tools/workspace/README.md

 For choosing the version or commit to use in `repository.bzl`:

-* When upstream provides numbered releases, pin Drake to use the most recent stable release.
+* When upstream provides numbered releases, either by official GitHub releases or tagged commits, pin Drake to use the most recent stable release by using either `upgrade_type = "release"` or `upgrade_type = "tag"`, respectively.
+  (Prefer the former if official releases exist and are kept up-to-date.)
   Drake maintainers will automatically upgrade to a more recent stable release on a monthly basis.
-* Otherwise, pin Drake to use the most recent commit of the upstream mainline branch.
+* Otherwise, pin Drake to use the most recent commit of the upstream mainline branch by using `upgrade_type = "commit"`.
 Drake maintainers will automatically upgrade to a more recent mainline commit on a monthly basis.
 * If the pin policy is unsatisfactory for the case of some specific external, consult Drake's build system maintainers for advice.

 Mimic an existing example to complete the process, e.g., look at `//tools/workspace/tinyobjloader_internal` and mimic the `repository.bzl` and